elixir-europe/biohackathon-europe/about.md

 The BioHackathon offers an intense week of hacking, with over 160 international face-to-face participants who work on diverse and impactful bioinformatics projects.
 The week kicks off with a half-day symposium, introducing the projects and setting the stage for four days of dedicated hacking – all with one goal: developing solutions to key challenges in bioinformatics.

-The first BioHackathon Europe was held in Paris in 2018, inspired by the long-standing BioHackathons organised in Japan by the National Bioscience Database Center [(NBDC)](https://biosciencedbc.jp/?lng=en) and the Database Center for Life Science [(DBCLS)](https://dbcls.rois.ac.jp/index-en.html) since 2008 (see their [BioHackathon website](http://www.biohackathon.org/) for more details).
+The first BioHackathon Europe was held in Paris in 2018, inspired by the long-standing BioHackathons organised in Japan by the [National Bioscience Database Center](https://biosciencedbc.jp/?lng=en) (NBDC) and the [Database Center for Life Science](https://dbcls.rois.ac.jp/index-en.html) (DBCLS) since 2008 (see their [BioHackathon website](http://www.biohackathon.org/) for more details).

 <style>
+.video-box {
+  background: #f2f2f2;
+  padding: 1.5rem;
+  margin: 2rem 0;
+}
 .video-container {
   position: relative;
   width: 100%;
   padding-bottom: 56.25%; /* 16:9 */
   height: 0;
-  margin: 2rem 0;
 }
 .video-container iframe {
   position: absolute;